 Soil pH: Slightly acidic (pH level around 5.5 to 6)

 Other Names: Citrus medica, bushukan, fingered citron, fragrant citron, five finger mandarin, goblin fingers

-Buddha’s hand citron is an evergreen, thorny large shrub or small tree that grows up to 3 to 5 m. tall.
-Native to North East India and China, Buddha’s Hand is a member of citrus family and also called as Buddha’s Finger because of its unusual and fragmented finger like fruits.
-These fingers forms a cluster like hand and can be between 5 to 20 in numbers.
+Buddha’s hand citron is an evergreen, large thorny shrub or small tree that grows up to 3 to 5 meters tall.
+Native to North East India and China, Buddha’s Hand is a member of the citrus family and also called as Buddha’s Finger because of its unusual and fragmented finger like fruits.
+These fingers form a cluster like a hand and can be between 5 to 20 in numbers.

 Growing Buddha’s Hand

 Buddha’s hand plant can be grown from cuttings and seeds.
-But it would be better if you find a plant from nursery.
+But it’s best to find a plant from the nursery.

-Lot of misinformation on the web that Buddha’s hand can not be grown from seed, but it is false.
+Note: Lot of misinformation on the web that Buddha’s hand cannot be grown from seed, but it is false.
 You can grow Buddha’s hand from fresh seeds.
-However it is true that its seeds are rare.
+However, it is true that its seeds are rare.

-If you’re about to grow it in colder climate, planting should be done in spring to early summer when temperature starts to warm up in containers.
+If you’re about to grow it in a cold climate, planting should be done in spring to early summer when the temperature starts to warm up in containers.

 In tropical climates planting can be done in any season except summer, right after the end of summer is best planting time.

 - Buddha’s hand citron needs a well-drained, rich acidic soil to grow well.